 is backed by a rock band.
 Were there ‘boos’?

 September 1965, Positively 4th Street.
-Dylan is backed by a rock band.
-Bloomfield - guitar!
+Dylan is backed by the above band

 December